ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/README.md

 //structure img

-Note that I3CL model is equiped with the ViTAE-v2 backbone and implemented in mmdetection codebase in this repo.
+Note that I3CL model is equiped with the ViTAE-v2 backbone and implemented in [mmdetection]([https://github.com/open-mmlab/mmdetection) codebase in this repo.

+## Updates

+***09/04/2022***

+The code will be uploaded.
+Private github repo temporarily.

+## TODO

+- [ ] Update the SSL result with ViTAE backbone on ArT.
+- [ ] Fix the bug that fails to train using more than one image per GPU.

 ## Results